Coping with Divorce and Moving on with AAFSW

 Although divorce will likely continue to be a challenging process, AAFSW is committed to supporting separating and divorcing family members in the U.S. or abroad, through mediating and negotiating among State Department’s Family Liaison Office, support groups and family lawyers’ networks.

-Under the leadership of Dr. Joanna Athanasopoulos Owen, AAFSW President and Sheila Switzer, AAFSW Foreign-Born Spouse State Liaison, and under a strict rule of confidentiality, spouses are encouraged to reach out to AAFSW and Celine Erickson, Spouses in Transition Chair, when in situation of distress, usually during a separation or divorce, to find support navigating through these challenging transitions.
+Under the leadership of Dr. Lara Center, AAFSW President, Sheila Switzer, AAFSW Foreign-Born Spouse State Liaison, Dr. Joanna Athanasopoulos Owen, AAFSW President Emeritus, and under a strict rule of confidentiality, spouses are encouraged to reach out to AAFSW and Celine Erickson, Spouses in Transition Chair, when in situation of distress, usually during a separation or divorce, to find support navigating through these challenging transitions.

 The AAFSW Family Crisis Fund, established in 2015 (and financed by donations), helps pay for emergency expenses such as groceries, utility bills, partial rent payments, or one or two hours of legal consultation.

 Please do not hesitate to contact AAFSW Spouses in Transition Chair, Celine Erickson (firstname.lastname@example.org), Sheila Switzer, AAFSW Foreign-Born Spouse State Liaison (email@example.com), Barbara Reioux, AAFSW Office Manager (firstname.lastname@example.org),

 Please find attached useful links, including the “Divorce and the Foreign Service” handbook.